pbo-dpb/PEAT--OEDP/public/note_en.md

 ## Glossary

-In order to improve transparency and clarity the PBO uses the following definitions in this online tool and its’ accompanying report.
+The PBO uses the following definitions in this online tool and its’ accompanying report:

 **Full-Time Equivalent (FTE)** – is a unit of measure that indicates the workload of an employed person.
 FTEs are calculated as a ratio of assigned hours of work throughout the year to scheduled hours of work, as set out in collective agreements.
 For term and seasonal employees, the FTE calculation is also adjusted for the proportion of paid weeks in a year (Source: Departmental Result Reports).